Get Rates Near You!

 Advantages of Using an ATM That Is Part of a Network

-Convenience: ATM networks like Cirrus and Plus allow you to withdraw money from ATMs globally, even if they are not operated by your bank.
-For example, a Chase customer traveling abroad can use a Cirrus ATM to access funds.
+Convenience – Automated teller machine networks like Cirrus and Plus allow you to withdraw money from ATMs abroad, even if they are not operated by your bank.
+For example, a Chase customer needing an ATM abroad can use a Cirrus ATM to access money without needing to find a Chase-branded machine.
+This broad access ensures that customers can manage their cash needs easily, no matter where they are.

-Fee Savings: Networks such as Allpoint and MoneyPass are known for surcharge-free access at partner ATMs, saving frequent users from additional fees.
+Fee Savings – Networks such as Allpoint and MoneyPass are known for their surcharge fee-free access at partner ATMs, saving frequent users from additional fees.
+By using in-network ATMs, customers can avoid costly out-of-network charges that often range from $2 to $5 per transaction.
+Some banks even reimburse ATM fees when using specific networks.

-When you use an ATM, it automatically checks to see whether your card comes from a bank that participates in its network.
-If not, you will likely receive a message notifying you that a fee will be assessed for your transaction.
+When you use an ATM, it automatically checks whether your ATM card comes from a bank participating in its network.
+If not, you will likely receive a message early in the process notifying you that a fee will be assessed for your transaction.

 During your transaction, the ATM communicates securely with your financial institution to correctly route deposits or receive permission to dispense cash from an account.

-Some machines are only configured to handle certain transactions, such as withdrawals, while others may be able to handle a variety of functions.
+Some machines are only configured to handle certain transactions, such as withdrawals, while others may be able to handle a variety of functions, such as checking balances.

-Even if your bank doesn’t participate in a specific terminal’s ATM network, you can generally make withdrawals from the machine.
-However, to avoid fees and complete transactions such as deposits, you may need to use an in-network ATM.
+Even if your bank doesn’t participate in a specific terminal’s ATM network, you can generally withdraw cash from the machine.
+However, you may need to use an in-network ATM to avoid surcharge fees and complete transactions such as deposits.

 The easiest way to find in-network terminals is to use the ATM locator function on your bank or credit union’s website or app.
 Virtually all institutions offer a way to locate participating ATMs online.